 What to Include

 Your portfolio will be reviewed by a diverse group of faculty and practitioners, so ensure it’s accessible to a broad audience.
-Each project should feature visuals (e.g., images, diagrams) alongside accompanying text that clearly communicates:
+Each project should feature visuals (e.g., images, diagrams) alongside accompanying text that clearly communicates:- The context and goals of the project.

 - Its intended audience or users.